joshrakosky/syk_it/public/images/README.md

 Place product thumbnail images in this `public/images/` directory.
 Each color variant should have its own thumbnail.

+## Logo

+- `/images/stryker-logo.png` - Stryker logo image (or `.jpg`, `.svg`, `.webp` - will auto-detect)
+  - Used on landing page and all other pages
+  - Recommended size: Appropriate for header/logo display
+  - Format: PNG, JPG, SVG, or WebP

 ## Image Path Format

 All images should be placed in `/public/images/` and referenced as `/images/filename.jpg` in the database.